dani007200964/Viking-Skull-Lamp/docs/markdown_pages/pcb_assembly.md

 @page pcb_assembly PCB Assembly

-@section how_to_get_the_pcb How To Get The PCB
+@section how_to_get_the_pcb How To Get The PCB?

 This is a tricky question.
 If you never made a PCB and you doesn't want to try it, maybe I can help, but it's not shore.
 I can make a few in a month but it's depending on my free time, and suppliers( shortage... ).
 If you are in trouble with the PCB you can contact me and I will try to help.

 The other option is to create the PCB for yourself.
 It is not that hard actually, you need a good soldering iron and a tweezer.
-There are a ton of videos about soldering online, but here is my preferred one:
+There are a ton of videos online about soldering, but here is my preferred one:

 \htmlonly